scalajp/2019.scalamatsuri.org/_candidates_en/masahito_1.md

 speaker_experience:
   -
 ---
-It's become increasingly common for newly developed web-based services to use Open Source Software (OSS) during its implementation and operation.
-For long-lived services, it's not uncommon for the team to track the changes made to OSS or even patch the bugs ourselves.
+It's become increasingly common for newly developed web-based services to use Open Source Software (OSS) during their implementation and operation.
+For long-lived services, it's not uncommon for the team to track the changes made to OSS or even patch the bugs themselves.

-In this session, we will discuss the know-hows of contributing to Open Source Software while providing online services for the customers.
+In this session, we will discuss our know-how of contributing to Open Source Software while providing online services for the customers.